 The Alaska-Canada Highway is a joint venture that spans across two countries, two Canadian providences, and one U.S. state.
 Many people think the Al-Can starts somewhere in the northern portion of the Continental US, but it actually doesn’t officially start until the small city of Dawson Creek in B.C..
 From that point, the Alaska Canada Highway covers 1422 miles (2288 Kilometers) along the Canadian Rockies and through the Yukon Territory.
 If you are planning on taking a road trip along the entire highway, you should realistically plan for a minimum of 5 days (4 nights) driving, and that’s if you plan on driving 7-8 hours a day without stopping to adventure anywhere.

 When the road was originally built and opened in 1948 it was a mixture of gravel and dirt road, but is now completely paved.
 Although not as adventurous as it once was, the road still presents many challenges.
 There are many altitude changes, with the highest pass at Summit Lake (4250 ft), and quite a few sections of the road that have no guardrail or any other safety mechanism.
 Additionally, due to harsh weather, the road is in almost constant disrepair.
 There are many sections riddled with frost heaves, or eroded areas that are “paved” but feel more like a gravel road.
 Because of this, it’s recommended that you throughly prepare your vehicle for the road trip, and, as always, be ready for a roadside emergency.
+Take a look at our Road Trip Packing List to make sure you have everything you need.
 Here’s what the Route looks like on a map.

 Driving the Alaska Canada Highway